Busy Phillips Shares Video Of Her And Gal-Pal Doing Their Best To Dance Like Lindsay Lohan

 “@kellyoxford and I are trying our best to give you full Mykonos Lohan this Friday night- Honestly, it’s weirdly harder to nail than it seemed.
 Respect.”

-Donning a white floral dress, the Cougar Town alum and Oxford, who opted for a blue crop top and dark green pants, flipped their hair, twirled around, swayed from side-to-side and even did the leg-raise, as they enjoyed dancing like Lohan.
+Donning a white floral dress, the Cougar Town alum and Oxford, who opted for a blue crop top and dark green pants, flipped their hair, twirled around, swayed from side-to-side, and even did the leg-raise, as they enjoyed dancing like Lohan.

 At the end of the video, Oxford says, “I think we did it.”